USS West Lianga: Hobbema

 On 18 May at Hull, Empire Cheetah was transferred to the Dutch government and assigned to the Netherlands Shipping & Trading Committee.
 The ship's name was changed to Hobbema and the port of registry changed to The Hague, even though the Netherlands were under German occupation.
 Hobbema was placed under the management of the British & Continental Shipping Agency Ltd.

-Hobbema departed Hull on 23 May and called at Methil and Loch Ewe before sailing for New York as a part of convoy ON 100 on 2 June.
+Hobbema left Hull on 23 May and called at Methil and Loch Ewe before sailing for New York as a part of convoy ON 100 on 2 June.
 After an intermediate stop at Halifax, Hobbema arrived at the Cape Cod Canal on 19 June and proceeded on to New York where she arrived the next day.
-After making two trips to Philadelphia and back, she departed for Cape Cod Bay to form up with convoy BX 28 for Halifax, where she arrived on 11 July.
+After making two trips to Philadelphia and back, she left for Cape Cod Bay to form up with convoy BX 28 for Halifax, where she arrived on 11 July.
 Hobbema sailed from Halifax to Sydney, Nova Scotia, in convoy HS 28, and from there sailed on 17 July for Liverpool with convoy SC 92.
 After her arrival on 31 July, she spent nearly a month at Liverpool before joining convoy ON 126 for New York, arriving at that destination on 19 September.

 Hobbema sailed the next day for Newport News and took on 7000 LT of general cargo and ammunition and returned to New York on 15 October.
 She sailed nine days later as a part of convoy SC 107 headed for Liverpool.
 On 30 October, German submarine German submarine U-522 sighted the eastbound convoy and relayed the convoy's position to the Wolfpack Veilchen of thirteen U-boats and to two other U-boats—U-522 and U-521—patrolling nearby.
 After getting into position and dodging convoy escorts over the next two days, the wolf pack attacked the convoy on the night of 1–2 November and sank seven ships.
 Another ship was sunk during the day on 2 November.
 On the night of 2–3 November the convoy sailed through thick fog that concealed its location and kept the U-boats at bay.
 At dawn the fog had lifted and another ship was sunk.